shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 After the selection is made and the developer confirms, the 'Mainnet' profile is created and automatically registered with the Arcana Network.

-!!! note "Mainnet App Address"
+!!! note "Mainnet {{config.extra.arcana.app_address}}"

-      The newly created 'Mainnet' configuration profile is associated with a brand new unique **App Address**.
-Developers must specify this new app address while integrating the application with the Auth SDK and deploy it on Arcana 'Mainnet'.
+      The newly created 'Mainnet' configuration profile is associated with a brand new unique **{{config.extra.arcana.app_address}}**.
+Developers must specify this new {{config.extra.arcana.app_address}} while integrating the application with the Auth SDK and deploy it on Arcana 'Mainnet'.

 'Mainnet' configuration requires an additional setting which is not available for the 'Testnet' configuration profile.
 This additional setting, **Keyspace**, is used to allow Web3 application users to share the same wallet address across multiple applications that are deployed on the Arcana Mainnet.
 Refer to the next section on configuring keyspace.